Hunting in Greenland

 • Full board and lodging at the Lax-á camp, shared cabin

-• 1 guide to every 2 hunter
+• 1 guide to every 2 hunters

 • All hunting and fishing licenses in Greenland